-Recommending Products to Grow Customer Engagement¶
+Recommending Products to Grow Customer Engagement#

-The Recommendations Explorer tab provides a prebuilt webapp to audit and validates the behavior of your Product Recommendations model in an interactive and visually rich way.
+Provides a prebuilt webapp to audit and validates the behavior of your Product Recommendations model in an interactive and visually rich way.
 It will allow us to select users from our operating system and see their historical purchases side-by-side with their recommended products.
 This can be viewed in a tabular format, or if the item_images managed folder contains images, in a picture grid way.

-The Recommendation model evaluation tab provides metrics by which we can evaluate our model.
+Provides metrics by which we can evaluate our model.
 If we choose to evaluate our model via Subpopulation Analysis, the resulting graph will be available in this tab.

-Recommendation model interpretation provides a feature importance graph and, optionally, a partial dependence plot so that we can understand our most important variables and assess the relationship between input features and model predictions.
+Provides a feature importance graph and, optionally, a partial dependence plot so that we can understand our most important variables and assess the relationship between input features and model predictions.

 Lastly, we can get a global overview of the volume of users and items involved in our batch, among all collaborative key milestones, via Sankey Charts provided in the Recommendation pipelines tab.

-A Short Note on Automation¶
+A Short Note on Automation#

 It is possible to automate the Flow of this solution to be triggered based on new data, a specific time, etc, via the Dataiku Application.
 All of these trigger parameters can be tuned in the Scenarios menu of the project.
 Additionally, reporters can be created to send messages to Teams, Slack, email, etc., to keep our full organization informed.
 These scenarios can also be run ad-hoc as needed.
 Full detail on the scenarios and project automation can be found in the wiki.

-Reproducing these Processes With Minimal Effort For Your Data¶
+Reproducing these Processes With Minimal Effort For Your Data#